George London (bass-baritone): Biography

 In 1964, he created the role of Abdul in the American premiere of Gian Carlo Menotti's The Last Savage.
 He was the first North American to sing the title role of Boris Godunov at the Bolshoi Theatre in Moscow, at the height of the Cold War in 1960.

 He frequently performed in English: Broadway show tunes and negro spirituals.
 He recorded many of his roles for RCA Victor, Columbia Records, and Decca.
 He recorded Verdi's Requiem with Richard Tucker and Lucine Amara, under Eugene Ormandy.
+He also recorded Puccini's Tosca with Mario Del Monaco and Renata Tebaldi under Francesco Molinari-Pradelli conducting the Orchestra dell'Accademia Nazionale di Santa Cecilia.
 A recording of a live concert with piano accompaniment is also available from VAI, which includes Mussorgsky's Songs and Dances of Death, as well as several Schubert Lieder and a variety of songs in English.

 During his Met career, in 1956, he appeared on Ed Sullivan's television program in an abridged version of act 2 of Tosca, opposite Maria Callas, conducted by Dimitri Mitropoulos.
 A kinescope of that performance was preserved.
 Another black-and-white videotape of him in the same role, opposite Renata Tebaldi in a complete performance, is sometimes available.
 In 1958, London performed the leading role of Wotan, in the groundbreaking recording of Richard Wagner's opera Das Rheingold, conducted by Georg Solti, and produced by John Culshaw for Decca.

 Having already sung the Rheingold Wotan and the Siegfried Wanderer roles at the Met in New York in December 1961 and January 1962, he was ready to sing his first complete Ring Cycle.
 This was to be the now legendary new production mounted by Wieland Wagner at the Cologne Opera in West Germany in May 1962.
 Wieland Wagner was ready to try out new singers and production ideas in advance of his new Bayreuth Festival production which was scheduled for the summer of 1965 with London as Wotan and the Wanderer.

 The Cologne Ring proved to be a great success (a private recording of Das Rheingold from this cycle exists to verify this) but London's vocal health began to deteriorate rapidly during the 1963/64 season; subsequently the problem was diagnosed as a paralysed vocal cord.
 This problem increased so much that shortly after singing Wotan in Die Walküre at the Met in March 1965, he canceled his upcoming appearances at the Bayreuth Festival to rest and ideally recover his voice.

 However, his vocal decline continued so severely that by March 1966, he performed his last appearance at the Metropolitan Opera: the role of Amfortas in Parsifal.
 London subsequently received injections of Teflon in his paralyzed vocal cord – then the state-of-the-art treatment for this condition – which filled it out and therefore restored his voice to some extent.
 But he decided the improvement did not let him achieve again his self-imposed highest standards.
 He therefore ended his singing career in 1967, at 46.